Cape Breton Oilers: Demise of the AHL in Atlantic Canada

 When the Cape Breton Oilers vacated Nova Scotia for Hamilton in 1996 and became the Hamilton Bulldogs, it marked the beginning of the end for AHL hockey in Atlantic Canada for a time.
 Shortly thereafter, the Prince Edward Island Senators were suspended and eventually landed in New York as the Binghamton Senators.
 In 1999, the Fredericton Canadiens also moved west to become the Quebec Citadelles, later swapping its history with the Bulldogs and eventually ending up in Toronto, Edmonton, and Oklahoma.
 The Saint John Flames suspended operations in 2003 and then departed New Brunswick in 2005, eventually landing in Omaha, Nebraska for two seasons before moving to the Quad Cities and then to Abbotsford, British Columbia.
 The St. John's Maple Leafs were the last to leave the region in this wave, moving from Newfoundland and Labrador to Toronto in 2005 and being renamed the Marlies.
 The AHL would not return to Atlantic Canada until 2011 with the St. John's IceCaps.
+The majority of the former AHL markets in the region were replaced with Quebec Major Junior Hockey League franchises.

 1992–93 Calder Cup

-The Cape Breton Oilers 1992–93 playoffs was one of the most dominant in AHL history.
+The Cape Breton Oilers 1992–93 playoffs were one of the most dominant in AHL history.
 In particular, during the 1993 playoffs, the Oilers posted a record of 14 wins and two losses, and were led by a playoff performance by forward Bill McDougall that remains virtually unparalleled in professional hockey to this date.

 During the 16 games, McDougall scored 26 goals, and added 26 assists for 52 points.
 Fourteen years later, his records for goals, assists and points all stand, and his total of 3.25 points per game, is more than was ever matched in the NHL.
 Wayne Gretzky holds the NHL record with 47 points.